 From the beginning, the political outcome of Watergate seemed inevitable to me, and I was impatient with the due process that the adults deemed vital.
 One way or another, Richard Nixon was going to crash, so I figured he might as well get on with it.
 I began to watch Gerald Ford carefully, thinking that he must be searching deep within, quietly preparing to take over the presidency years before he planned.
 As a girl raised with the values of liberal democrats, I was no fan of Gerald Ford’s political views.
 But my heart went out to him as a person, and I had to admire his courage.

-Now as I watch the events unfold surrounding the current administration, I feel the endpoint, like Watergate, is inevitable.
-Yet this time, the events are going to reach so far and so deep into our president’s A, B and C Teams that I have no idea who will step up to run our country.
-My heart goes out to none of them; they’ve been too cruel to too many.
-I see several potential leaders in our government, but none appointed or chosen by our current president.
-I’m as impatient to know the outcome as I was at fifteen.
-But now I view due process as extremely vital, an opinion my 14-to-15-year-old self did not share.
+Now as I watch the events unfold surrounding the current administration, my heart does not go out to Donald Trump and his next-in-line supporters.
+They’ve been too cruel to too many.
+I’m as impatient to know the impeachment-outcome as I was at fifteen.
+But today, I view due process as extremely vital, an opinion my 14-to-15-year-old self did not share.
 So I’m continuing to write my resistance, to watch carefully, to wait impatiently.

 This is big.

 Amy Kaufman Burk is a therapist-turned-author.
 Amy’s first novel, Hollywood High: Achieve The Honorable, follows a group of high school friends as they experience homophobic bullying, racial and economic diversity, and friendship that opens their world.
 Her second novel, Tightwire, follows a fictional psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.